 RAN4:

 The UE network access performance requirements in RAN4 may get impacted by adaptation of common control and broadcast channels.

+The UE measurement performance based on SSB may be affected.

 Note: the potential impact to other WG is not an exhaustive list nor represent definitive list of impacts to WGs.
 It provides a list of potential impact that RAN1 has identified so far and is subject to further changes as RAN1 progress work for the SI.